6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

 Given the complexity of the modern world, it is not surprising that an inexperienced, unfocused storyteller may be psychologically if not spiritually crippled or fragmented by competing allegiances and claims made upon him or her by seemingly incompatible tribal associations.
 It might even be the case that the fledgling storyteller will be completely unaware of his or her tribal affiliations, or not cognizant of how his or her tribal connections impact and give meaning to the story that is being found.
 Nevertheless, all successful and truly dramatic stories are, by definition, tribal.
 Indeed, it is inevitable that the tribe with its complex customs, attitudes, laws, and traditions, will inform one pole or bias of the circumstances that stimulate and compound the tension that compels a dramatic character to be or not to be, just as it does the storyteller.
 Recognising and embracing one’s tribal identity is, therefore, essential to any storyteller in pursuit of meaningful relationships with authentic dramatic characters.

 All storytellers, indeed all people, belong to many tribes.
 Tribe, as discussed here, is any association of human beings that identify with one another based upon significant, commonly held values, mores, and self-affirming behaviours.
-To identify with a tribe and the beliefs that nourish it and define its place within the world, forms the basis of a tribal consciousness.
-To have one’s identity linked to a group of humans who recognise that their very being is dependent upon upholding and promoting their survival as a group, is to experience the essence of tribalism.
+To identify with, or even to find oneself in full-scale rebellion against, a tribe that one is now or has previously been affiliated with, and the beliefs that nourish it and define its place within the world, forms the basis of tribal consciousness.
+To have one’s identity linked to a group of humans who recognise that their very being is dependent upon upholding and promoting their survival as a group, even if one has been 'excommunicated' from it, is to experience the essence of tribalism.
 In speaking about the tribalism akin to human nature, the playwright, David Williamson once remarked: “(There) is something deep in human nature that does find meaning in tribal activities, and I don't know why; I don't know where it comes from, but somehow part of our identity is wrapped up with the tribe or the tribes, or the groups we belong to.
 (Sport) is a very powerful generator of identity in that sense.
 Who do you barrack for? seems to be the first question anyone asks in Melbourne.”

 Insofar as we are storytellers involved in a storyteller/tribe relationship we are custodians of a “dreaming” that we are obliged to attend to and work with and birth, in order to share the dream in all its potency with both the tribe and the audience.
 Story-as-myth, as an embodiment of the deep values of the tribe, has always been an essential ingredient of the meaningfulness of drama, whether it is the expression of a Shakespeare or a Tarantino.
 Only by seeking an effective dramatic address to an audience, after having been addressed by one’s tribe, can the writer truly enter into a collaborative relationship with character.
 Indeed, a writer’s talent for being transformed into a medium for character is directly related to the ease or difficulty with which the writer navigates the shadow world between the characters, the audience and the tribe.